 It’s luxurious, has a high-density, 3-inch thickness, washable cover, and elastic straps.
 It also has this amazing added feature of being infused with lavender essential oils.
 It’s very subtle and is infused into the foam, giving you a relaxing and calming environment to sleep in.

 I really enjoy this mattress topper, though my husband says it’s a little too firm for him (it’s medium firmness).
 So, you might have to try a mattress topper and ensure both you and your partner enjoy it before committing.

-Viscosoft was kind enough to extend an exclusive promo code for 50% off this topper!
-Use code MAMA50 or just click this link, and the offer will automatically apply.
+Viscosoft was kind enough to extend an exclusive promo code for 20% off this topper!
+Use code MAMA20 and click this link.

 EASELAND Cotton Top Cooling Mattress Topper

 If you know you don’t like memory foam – or your partner can’t behind it – a great down alternative option is from EASELAND.
 This mattress topper has a cotton top and down alternative fill.
 It won’t conform to the shape of your body, but it’s something you can totally sink into.

 It’s a great option if you prefer a soft sleeping environment (instead of firm).
 It doesn’t have straps, but it’s in a fitted sheet style, so it will wrap around your existing mattress to stay in place.